-Zuri Zanzibar may be situated on arguably the island’s finest non-tidal beach, but this new luxury resort is set to make all sorts of big waves when it opens on 1st May.
+Zuri Zanzibar may be situated on arguably the island’s finest non-tidal beach, but this new luxury resort is set to make all sorts of big waves.
 The resort is owned and operated by Design Hotels, whose portfolio comprises a staggering 284 properties worldwide, all aiming to provide authentic experiences.

 ACCESS & LOCATION: